sanu151/React-JS/README.md

    - **Providing Context:** The parent component wraps the child components that need access to the data with a `Context.Provider`.
    - **Consuming Context:** Child components use the `useContext` hook to access the data from the context.

-By understanding these concepts, you can effectively structure and communicate data flow in your React applications.

 ## Using Formik to Manage Form Data in React